PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: System Evaluation

 \subsection{Detailed Performance Analysis}

-The layerwise latency breakdown of GPT3-small and GPT3-XL in Figure \ref{fig10} shows that VMM operations dominate the total execution time for PIM-GPT.
+The layerwise latency breakdown of GPT3-small and GPT3-XL in Figure \ref{fig10} shows that VMM operations dominate the total execution time of PIM-GPT.
 All other arithmetic computations only account for 1.16\% of total latency in GPT3-XL.
 For larger Transformer models, the improvement of PIM-GPT over GPU is reduced.
-This is because larger GPT models allow better utilization of GPU computation resources, while PIM has limited computation resources and the performance of PIM-GPT is computation-bounded.
+This is because larger GPT models allow better utilization of GPU computation resources.
 As a result, the gain over GPU is reduced when compared with smaller GPT models, although the performance gain ($>$40$\times$) is still significant.

-The data locality is optimized during model mapping to reduce the memory access time and enhance the computation throughput.
-Figure \ref{fig11}(a) plots the row hit rates, achieving $\sim98\%$ for all tested GPT models.
-For PIM-GPT, the VMM computation occurs on the same DRAM chip that stores the required weights and Key, Value vectors.
+For PIM-GPT, the VMM computation occurs on the same DRAM chip that stores the required weights and Key, Value mactrices.
 Therefore, a significant amount of data movement can be eliminated.
-The data movement only happens when MAC results are transmitted to the ASIC for downstream processing or data synchronization.
-Figure \ref{fig11}(b) shows the data transfer reduction can be as large as 110$\times$ to 259$\times$.
+The data movement only happens when VMM results are transmitted to the ASIC for downstream processing or data synchronization.
+Figure \ref{fig11}(a) shows the data transfer reduction can be 110$-$259$\times$.
 In PIM-GPT, data movement no longer becomes the bottleneck and consumes a very small proportion of the total latency, as illustrated by the layerwise breakdown in Figure \ref{fig10}.
+We also evaluated the reduction of energy consumption of DRAM I/O compared to GPU based on HBM2 and GDDR6 memory, which is commonly used in the state-of-the-art GPUs.
+The HBM2 access energy 3.9 pJ/bit is adopted from \cite{o2017fine}.
+PIM-GPT achieves 78$-$184$\times$ and 110$-$259$\times$ I/O energy reduction with respect to HBM2 and GDDR6, as shown in Figure \ref{fig11}(b), proving the effectiveness of PIM-GPT in eliminating external matrix data movement.

+Since weight matrices reside in DRAM, only the input and output vectors will be transferred though the I/O. Hence, the memory access complexity can be reduced from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$.
+As a result, the energy consumption through DRAM I/O in PIM-GPT is less then 10\% of total DRAM energy consumption in PIM-GPT, as shown in DRAM energy consumption breakdown in Figure \ref{fig12}.
+MAC operation consumes most of the DRAM energy, since VMM is the core part of the GPT.
+Other DRAM operations, such as ACT, PRE and REF, along with the standby energy consumption consumes around 33\% of DRAM energy.